phanuell-365/mzawadi-assignment-front-end/README.md

 ## Launching the application

+- Ensure that the back end application is running.
 - The application will be launched on port 4173 by default when running on production mode, and 5173 while running in development mode.
 You can change the port by setting the `PORT` environment variable.
 - To view the application, open your browser and navigate to `http://localhost:4173/login`